SDoherty7/FYPIoTHub/README.md

 ### IoT Hub Code
 This repository contains code for the IoT hub, written in JavaScript/ Node.js with some HTML.
 This is located in the Espruino and Tessel folders which are the two JavaScript native development boards used in the project.
 The Tessel acts as a central server which handles and processes data from its own connected LDR sensor and also listens for a connection with the Espruino and accepts its input.
-The Tessel then publishes the processed sensor data on a webpage
+The Tessel then publishes the processed sensor data on a webpage along with customized data from API calls.
+The hub design is an attempt at incorporating a broad range of JavaScript and Node programming features and methods.

 ### Performance Tests
 The PerfTest and PerformanceMetrics folders contain the code relevant to the performance tests detailed in the project report.